rdg80/DB-image-fix-RPi4/README.md

 VI.
 Fixing the Reboot and Shutdown options (in menus)
 	A. Login to your RPi again, using terminal emulator
 		1. Run chmod commands to grant privledges for the Reboot and Shutdown options

+Oops that did not format properly, I'll have to fix the outline later

 [More updates to come...]

 Last updated: Oct 6, 2024